ArturoTorresArpi/FabricWorkshop/README.md

 You don't need to do pre-work.

 ## Shortcuts (External ADLS and Internal)
-* Create an Azure Storage Count and a container.
+* Create an Azure Storage Count and a Container.
 * The storage account must have "Hierarchical Namespaces" enabled.
 * Upload the following two files to the container.
 The files are loaded in the "Day_1" Folder.
   * AdventureWorksLT_Customers.csv